KayCalBee/KayCalBee.github.io/content/writeups/blog/index.md

 About a minute and a half later, we should have Kelly's password.

+## User.txt

 ___

 ### Exploitation

-The [exploit](https://www.exploit-db.com/exploits/46662) we found earlier is actually a Metasploit module sp we'll open the Metasploit console with:
+The [exploit](https://www.exploit-db.com/exploits/46662) we found earlier is actually a Metasploit module so we'll open the Metasploit console with:

 ``` bash
 msfconsole -q